interrogator/buzz/docs/buzzword.md

 --add-governor / -g     : false        : add governor token features to dataset.
 Slow to load and consumes more memory, but allows searching/showing governor features
 ```

-If you pass a value for `--env`, make sure all settings are in your `.env` file.
+If you pass a value for `--env`, make sure all these settings are in your `.env` file.

 ## Start page